radical-cybertools/ExTASY/doc/pages/grlsd.rst

         max_dead_neighbors   = '1'                  # Maximum dead neighbors to be considered while reweighting

+    All the parameters in the above example file are mandatory for gromacs-lsdmap.
+If *ndxfile*, *grompp_options*, *mdrun_options* and *itp_file_loc* are not required, they should be set to None; but they still have to mentioned in the configuration file.
+There are no other options currently supported.

 **Now you are can run the workload using :**